cispa/gdpr-consent/README.md

 # GDPR-Consent
-Code for our paper: "Share First, Ask Later (or Never?) - Studying Violations of GDPR's Explicit Consent in Android Apps"
+Code for our paper: ["Share First, Ask Later (or Never?) - Studying Violations of GDPR's Explicit Consent in Android Apps" (USENIX Security 2021)](https://publications.cispa.saarland/3400/1/nguyen2021gdpr.pdf)

-Overview: Our main goal is to have a mostly automated and scalable solution to detect personal data that is being sent to the Internet without users’ explicit consent, as is mandated by the GDPR.
+*Overview*: Our main goal is to have a mostly automated and scalable solution to detect personal data that is being sent to the Internet without users’ explicit consent, as is mandated by the GDPR.
 We set up an array of Android devices, on which we run each app (without any interaction) and capture the network traffic.
 Based on personal data which is directly tied to the phone, we automatically detect this data in both plain and encoded form through string matching.
 Further, we derive a methodology that allows us to pinpoint data that may be other unique identifiers and manually validate whether this can be used to track the user/device.

 ![alt text](overview_workflow.png)